theamrzaki/text_summurization_abstractive_methods/README.md

    - collected all of different modules in one notebook
    - made it compatible with jupiter notebook
    - save data onto google drive , and connect the notebook to the drive
+   - Add bleu and Rouge evaluation
+   - Save results with evaluations in xml format